Skip to main content

 Academic

-The intricate relationship between and metabolic homeostasis is governed by the coordinated function of several neuroendocrine axes, principally the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+The intricate relationship between sleep architecture and metabolic homeostasis is governed by the coordinated function of several neuroendocrine axes, principally the Hypothalamic-Pituitary-Adrenal (HPA) axis and the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 Sleep deprivation acts as a potent physiological stressor, inducing a state of chronic activation of the HPA axis.

 This sustained activation is the primary catalyst for the downstream metabolic and gonadal dysfunction observed in sleep-deprived individuals.
 Hormonal optimization protocols function by exerting targeted influence on these axes, aiming to restore homeostatic balance and mitigate the pathophysiological cascade.